Last Updated on

 Requirements for Web vs Mobile App Push Notifications 🔑

-It’s easy to start using Push Notifications for your own business and both web and mobile app notifications have relatively low barriers to entry.
+It’s easy to start using push notifications for your own business and both web and mobile app notifications have relatively low barriers to entry.

-If you think a mobile app is too high of a barrier to entry, don't worry - they're not only reserved for the biggest companies anymore.
-A service like MobiLoud will build, publish, and maintain your mobile app in a relatively short time without the pain point of using a DIY builder or hiring a freelance app developer.
+MobiLoud will build, publish, and maintain your mobile app in a relatively short time without the pain points of using a DIY builder or hiring a freelance app developer.

 PushCrew published this case study from LA Tourism.
 In it, they explain how Bao Truong, a developer from the website, reached out in the hopes of developing a new marketing channel for the brand.